samastur/GReader-hoover/README.rst

 First some bad news.
 Successful export will probably not be directly useful or usable to you.
-The good news is that your friendly neighbourhood programmer should not have problems transforming into any shape you like.
+The good news is that your friendly neighbourhood programmer should not have problems transforming it into any shape you like.
 I also plan to write one myself when I finally have some time again.
 Hopefully soon.

 I have packed my script and uploaded it to http://markos.gaivo.net/greader.zip It works on my machine, hopefully yours too.